Skip to content

 Written by Derek OlssonSports Science Editor

-TB-500 is BPC-157's constant companion in recovery forums — the second half of the "heal anything" peptide stack, pitched for tendons, muscle tears, and faster return to training.
+TB-500 is BPC-157's constant companion in recovery forums — the second half of the "heal anything" peptide stack (sold under the viral nickname the "Wolverine stack"), pitched for tendons, muscle tears, and faster return to training.
 The protein it derives from, thymosin β4, is a genuinely important molecule with a real and interesting research record.
 But the distance between "thymosin β4 does interesting things in cells and animals" and "TB-500 will heal your injury" is enormous, and almost all the marketing lives in that gap.
 This article separates the published science from the sales pitch.

 The honest headline first, so nothing below is misread: TB-500's recovery evidence is preclinical and mechanistic — cell cultures and animal models of thymosin β4 — with no robust randomized human trial showing TB-500 heals tendon, muscle, or speeds athletic recovery.
 It is an unapproved research chemical, it is banned in tested sport, and the grey-market supply most people buy carries real quality and contamination risk.
 Hold that frame against every promising finding below.